+- Recreate media.
 This button takes you to the page used to create a single media with this template.
 However, this time the form is prefilled with the exact same values used to create this media.
 A quick way to, for example, correct a mistake in the previously made media.

 - Copy link.
-Next to uploading directly to your channel, there are also some projects that serve the media on a custom landingpage.
-If that is the case, the link(s) to the media's landingpage(s) can be found here.
+Next to uploading directly to your channel, there are also some projects that serve the media on a custom landing page.
+If that is the case, the link(s) to the media's landing page(s) can be found here.
 Although you can download the video (see 3.3 Other Actions below), it's sometimes easier to share a public link.
 Use the "Copy Link" button to copy that link.

-2.2.3 Other actions in the Action Bar
+3.3 Other actions in the Action Bar

 From top to bottom, the first two have already been discussed.
 The remaining icon buttons perform the following actions:

 The Poster button toggles the media type you're viewing.
-Every media has a corresponding poster file (sometimes referred to as a thumbnail, image).
-Using this button, the video slot is replaced by the poster.
-The button switches to a camera, meaning that clicking it again returns the video in view.
+Every video or banner created has a corresponding image (sometimes referred to as a thumbnail or poster file).
+Using this button, the video slot is replaced by the image.
+The button switches to a camera, meaning that by clicking it again, the video view will be back in place.

 This button expands the video/poster in the row.
 This feature enables you to watch the media on a bigger scale, without making you go full screen.

-- 5: Download Media
+- Download Media

 Hovering on this button gives you the option to either download the video or poster file.

-3.1 The Batches Table
+4. The Batches Table

-3.2 The Batches Page
+5. The Batches Page

 | Previous Page

-Templates - Overview
+Templates - Settings